CUBRID/cubrid-manual/en/sql/tuning.rst

                 SCAN (index: dba.t1.pk_t1), (btree time: 243, fetch: 198000, ioread: 0, readkeys: 99000, filteredkeys: 0, rows: 99000, covered: true)

 When SQL trace is queried, trace information about the subquery cache for the relevant subquery is displayed.
-Descriptions for each item are as follows:

-* **hit**: The number of times results were retrieved from the cached area instead of executing the query.
-* **miss**: The number of times results were cached after executing the query.
-* **size**: The memory size used by the subquery cache.
-* **status**: The activation status of the subquery cache at the end of the query.

 The following example displays trace information for the subquery cache in a case where the subquery cache is enabled: ::

     csql> SELECT count(*) from (